Shown Above: Image of Derrick León Washington & Misha Morales rehearsing for demonstration and documentary film sponsored by the National Jazz Museum.

 A Call for a New Social Contract: Centering Indigenous Cultural Expressions - Film about the celebration of International Day of the World’s Indigenous Peoples, collaboration between UN Human Rights and UN Visitor Services.
 The film was featured prominently on United Nations and United Nations agencies’ media platforms (Co-Host, Project Manager, Producer, & Co-Script Writer).
 Link: https://media.un.org/en/asset/k10/k10nit7qus?fbclid=IwAR2cSoVHUU-O_CJLHaHW_UfiZww4bX6Wm7dWz1lWVREJBmP

-Film Trailer: A Call for a New Social Contract: Centering Indigenous Cultural Expressions - Link: https://youtu.be/a9RXaFwN9h8
+Film Trailer: A Call for a New Social Contract: Centering Indigenous Cultural Expressions - Link to trailer (click here) and link to full film (click here).

 Immigrants.
 Dance.
 Arts.
 Conference: Advancing the Rights of Immigrants - Centering discussions about the advancement of immigrant rights through dance - moderated by dance anthropologist and arts activist, Derrick Leon Washington, joined by Pascal Rioult, artistic director and choreographer of RIOULT (rē-you) Dance, and Potri Ranka Manis Queano Nur, Founder, Artistic Director, and Tradition-Bearer of Kinding Sindaw (Moderator).
 Link: https://www.facebook.com/watch/live/?ref=watch_permalink&v=604319386693439